oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/tokelau.md

 21 years of age; universal

 ### 行政部門
-- `chief of state`: King CHARLES III (since 8 September 2022); represented by Governor-General of New Zealand Dame Cindy KIRO (since 21 September 2021); New Zealand is represented by Administrator Don HIGGINS (since June 2022)
+- `國家元首`: King CHARLES III (since 8 September 2022); represented by Governor-General of New Zealand Dame Cindy KIRO (since 21 September 2021); New Zealand is represented by Administrator Don HIGGINS (since June 2022)
-- `head of government`: (Ulu o Tokelau) Alapati TAVITE (since 12 March 2024)
+- `政府首腦`: (Ulu o Tokelau) Alapati TAVITE (since 12 March 2024)
-- `cabinet`: Council for the Ongoing Government of Tokelau (or Tokelau Council) functions as a cabinet; consists of 3 village leaders (Faipule) and 3 village mayors (Pulenuku)
+- `内閣`: Council for the Ongoing Government of Tokelau (or Tokelau Council) functions as a cabinet; consists of 3 village leaders (Faipule) and 3 village mayors (Pulenuku)
-- `elections/appointments`: the monarchy is hereditary; governor general appointed by the monarch; administrator appointed by the Minister of Foreign Affairs and Trade in New Zealand; head of government chosen from the Council of Faipule to serve a 1-year term
+- `選舉/任命`: the monarchy is hereditary; governor general appointed by the monarch; administrator appointed by the Minister of Foreign Affairs and Trade in New Zealand; head of government chosen from the Council of Faipule to serve a 1-year term
 **note**:  the meeting place of the Tokelau Council and the head of government position rotates annually among the three atolls; this tradition has given rise to the somewhat misleading description that the capital rotates yearly between the three atolls; in actuality, it is the seat of the government councilors that rotates since Tokelau has no capital

 ### 立法部門
-- `description`: unicameral General Fono (20 seats apportioned by island - Atafu 7, Fakaofo 7, Nukunonu 6; members directly elected by simple majority vote to serve 3-year terms)
+- `描述`: unicameral General Fono (20 seats apportioned by island - Atafu 7, Fakaofo 7, Nukunonu 6; members directly elected by simple majority vote to serve 3-year terms)
-- `elections`: last held on 26 January 2023 depending on island (next to be held in January 2026)
+- `選舉`: last held on 26 January 2023 depending on island (next to be held in January 2026)
-- `election results`: percent of vote by party - NA; seats by party - independent 20; composition - men 17, women 3, percentage women 15%
+- `選舉結果`: percent of vote by party - NA; seats by party - independent 20; composition - men 17, women 3, percentage women 15%

 ### 司法部門
-- `highest court(s)`: Court of Appeal (in New Zealand) (consists of the court president and 8 judges sitting in 3- or 5-judge panels, depending on the case)
+- `最高法院`: Court of Appeal (in New Zealand) (consists of the court president and 8 judges sitting in 3- or 5-judge panels, depending on the case)
-- `judge selection and term of office`: judges nominated by the Judicial Selection Committee and approved by three-quarters majority of the Parliament; judges serve for life
+- `法官遴選和任期`: judges nominated by the Judicial Selection Committee and approved by three-quarters majority of the Parliament; judges serve for life
-- `subordinate courts`: High Court (in New Zealand); Council of Elders or Taupulega
+- `下級法院`: High Court (in New Zealand); Council of Elders or Taupulega

 ### 政黨
 none